-- Margins button to select one of three preset margins for the report or to set custom margins on the Margins tab of the Page Setup dialog box.
-(See "Massaging the margins" that follows in this chapter.) - Orientation button to switch between Portrait and Landscape mode for the printing (see "Getting the lay of the landscape" later in this chapter). - Size button to select one of the preset paper sizes or to set a custom size or to change the printing resolution or page number on the Page tab of the Page Setup dialog box. - Print Area button to set and clear the Print Area.
-(See "Setting and clearing the Print Area" earlier in this chapter.) - ✓ Breaks button to insert or remove page breaks.
-(See "Solving Page Break Problems" later in this chapter.) - Background button to open the Sheet Background dialog box where you can select a new graphic image or photo to be used as a background for all the worksheets in the workbook.
-(Note that this button changes to Delete Background as soon as you select a background image.) - Print Titles button to open up the Sheet tab of the Page Setup dialog box where you can define rows of the worksheet to repeat at the top and columns at the left as print titles for the report.
+- ✓ Margins button to select one of three preset margins for the report or to set custom margins on the Margins tab of the Page Setup dialog box.
+(See "Massaging the margins" that follows in this chapter.) - ✓ Orientation button to switch between Portrait and Landscape mode for printing.
+(See the "Getting the lay of the landscape" section, later in this chapter.) - ✓ Size button to select one of the preset paper sizes, set a custom size, or change the printing resolution or page number on the Page tab of the Page Setup dialog box. - ✓ Print Area button to set and clear the print area.
+(See the nearby "Understanding and using the print area" sidebar.) - ▶ Breaks button to insert or remove page breaks.
+(See "Solving Page Break Problems" later in this chapter.) - ✓ Background button to open the Sheet Background dialog box where you can select a new graphic image or photo to use as a background for the current worksheet.
+(This button changes to Delete Background as soon as you select a background image.) - ✓ Print Titles button to open the Sheet tab of the Page Setup dialog box where you can define rows of the worksheet to repeat at the top and columns of the worksheet to repeat at the left as print titles for the report.
 (See "Putting out the print titles" later in this chapter.)